RFP Issued: June 3, 2021

-- Project directors working on each awarded partnership grant will be required to attend an initial kickoff awards ceremony on Thursday, July 7th, 2020 from 12:30-1:30pm.
+- Project directors working on each awarded partnership grant will be required to attend an initial kickoff awards ceremony within two of the start of the project period.

 - DCCHP grants require a 1:1 match in any combination of cash or in-kind contributions.
 There is no match requirement for individuals.

 - All partnership projects will be supported by a member of the HDC grants team.
 This HDC consultant or staff member will be responsible for providing support and advice to project directors as well as ensuring that all project work is progressing smoothly.

 - The grants staff cohort leaders will schedule several required check-in sessions with partnership project directors over the course of the project period.